Video-Nomad/gs-curvetools-docs/docs/source/faq.rst

 Since this issue can't be fixed from my end, there's only workarounds.

+**GS CurveTools v1.2.4+** you can simply click on "Reset Curve" under the graph to reset it to defaults.
+You can also use "Fix Broken Graphs" function in the options menu to attempt to fix all the graphs in the scene and restore their parameters.

+|

-Until a more user-friendly solution is found, the only way to fix this is to click on the graph (when it's in broken state) adding a new node to it, and clicking on "Reset Curve" button to reset it to the default neutral state.
+.. note:: **BEFORE v1.2.4:** Until a more user-friendly solution is found, the only way to fix this is to click on the graph (when it's in broken state) adding a new node to it, and clicking on "Reset Curve" button to reset it to the default neutral state.
 After that graphs can be used again.

-|

 **Video demonstration of CurveWarp node issue (Maya 2022):**